Charter and Rules

 2. Developing and putting into practice innovative legislative solutions.

-3. Investigating cases of violations of international rules of law and enforcing the law.
+3. Investigating and prosecuting cases of violations of the international rule of law.

 Article 4: Climate Change